ACRL Plan for Excellence

 1. Identify innovative practices in learning environments and instruction that enable academic librarians to transform learning.

 2. Articulate and advocate for the role of librarians in setting, achieving, and measuring institutional learning outcomes.

 3. Increase partnerships with other organizations to advance the impact of Information Literacy on student learning.

 4. Build capacity for the librarians’ role in supporting faculty and future faculty as they work to develop information literate students.

 5. Increase understanding of new models of information fluency as pedagogy evolves.

 Goal: Librarians accelerate the transition to a more open system of scholarship.

-- Enhance members’ ability to address issues related to digital scholarship and data management.
+2. Enhance members’ capacity to address issues related to digital scholarship and data management.

-- Create and promote new structures that reward and value open scholarship.
+4. Create and promote new mechanisms that reward and value open scholarship.